This Winter Shrimp Salad contains shrimp, avocado and orange sections on a bed of butter lettuce topped with a tangy citrus dressing.

 So, I started looking around for the components of a great salad.
 But I didn’t want just any old salad.
 It had to be different and special.
-I already had some shrimp thawed out and there was a perfectly ripe avocado in the fruit bowl along with the remaining Christmas oranges and it all came together to make this delightful salad.
+I already had some shrimp thawed out and there was a perfectly ripe avocado in the fruit bowl along with a few oranges and it all came together to make this delightful salad.

 Peel and section the oranges over a bowl being sure to catch the juices as you work.
-Peel the avocado and slice or break into bite-sized pieces.
+Peel the avocado and slice or break it into bite-sized pieces.

-Assemble the salad: Place the lettuce on a plate.
+Place the lettuce on a plate.
 Using a slotted spoon, remove the orange sections leaving the juice in the bowl.
 Place the orange sections and avocado on top of the lettuce.
 Arrange the shrimp on top.

 Add the sugar (I actually used Splenda) and whisk until dissolved.
 Add the cilantro and stir together until well blended.
 Pour the dressing over the salad.
 Add salt and pepper if desired.

 Makes 2 servings.

-- ½ lb. medium shrimp, shells on
+- ½ pound medium shrimp shells on

 - 3 medium navel oranges